+It may help to remember this about domestic abuse:
-➤ It happens a lot.
-People may wait years before telling anyone about it or asking for help.

-➤ It is very dangerous.
-Every month about 7 women and 2 men are killed by their partner or ex-partner.

-Everyone has the right to live free from violence and fear.

-➤ It is not the fault of the victim.
+- It happens a lot.
+People may wait years before telling anyone about it or asking for help. - It is very dangerous.
+Every month about 7 women and 2 men are killed by their partner or ex-partner. - Everyone has the right to live free from violence and fear. - It is not the fault of the victim.
 The abuser is the only person responsible for their actions.